Naruto: Ultimate Ninja: Naruto: Ultimate Ninja Storm series

-An re-release, titled Naruto Shippuden: Ultimate Ninja Storm 3 Full Burst was released on October 22, 2013 in the North America, October 24 in Japan and January 31, 2014 in Europe; it features revamped cinematics, all previously-released DLC costumes (with the exceptions of Naruto's Goku costume and Sakura's Hello Kitty costume), a new story chapter and an additional Challenge Mode.
+A re-release, Naruto Shippuden: Ultimate Ninja Storm 3 Full Burst was released on October 22, 2013 in the North America, October 24 in Japan and January 31, 2014 in Europe; it features revamped cinematics, all previously released DLC costumes (with the exceptions of Naruto's Goku costume and Sakura's Hello Kitty costume), a new story chapter and an additional Challenge Mode.
 It is the first game in the Ultimate Ninja series to be released for PC and Steam.